K1ngKrypto/GSMG/solutions.md

        : 4° 24′ 23.2″ S  | 51° 52′ 28.0″ E |--> (S/E) ==  -4.406444,  51.874444 (6H7HHVVF+CQ, close to Somalia)
        : 4° 24′ 23.2″ S  | 51° 52′ 28.0″ W |--> (S/W) ==  -4.406444, -51.874444 (687CH4VG+C6, Brazil)
        :----------------------------------
        :
+       :
+       : The cordinates # 51 52 28 0 N 4 24 23 2 E #  map to Thales that fits the passwords for phase 3, but it seems like alot of work just for that small things.
+       : -> Most likely it has a double-meaning.
+It's not unlikely that the puzzle was created after the coordinates.
+       :
     3.0: causality
        : Safenet